 Bored Vegetarians, Eat Flower Pots & Bao Bhaji At This All-Veg Fine-Dine Restaurant

 As a vegetarian, our biggest grouse has been limited options, between the usual North Indian dal makhani and shahi paneer, or an occasional thin crust pizza with beautiful olives and rocket lettuce.
 Thankfully, Manav and Madhav realised that while the whole world was giving a leafy green signal to vegan khaana, back home, the options were sadly limited.

 Once back in Delhi, they decided to create this veggie-loving food place themselves.
 Kiara was born with a thoughtfully curated menu that could indeed only come from well-travelled fellow veggies who understood our predicament too well.

 The chief cook was told to forget all precedents and put together a menu that didn’t go by the book at all.
 The crockery was sourced straight from artisans, and there was a cute little transparent kitchen in place.
-Finally, a menu full of salads, soups, sushi, kebabs, curries, daals, khichdis and desserts were added, and they opened their doors two weeks back.
+Finally, a menu full of salads, soups, sushi, kebabs, curries, daals, khichdis and desserts were added.

 We began our evening with a Mojito and Watermelon Martini, and if we had to pick, we’d say go for the former.
 The fresh mint and light sugar make it a summer favourite that no other beverage can rival.
 Next up was the Kiara Flower Pot, which looked as heavenly as it tasted.
 A burst of flavours from the broccoli, quinoa, tomatoes, bell peppers and crushed peanuts tasted even more divine with their chilli garlic dressing.
 We ordered the basic Tom Yum soup next, and suffice it to say, it was the veggie equivalent of the chicken soup for the soul.